Coppin State University Summer Youth Dance Program Africa, Hip Hop, Jazz, Modern, Pilates, Yoga and more!

 - For more information, contact Professor Coles at email@example.com or 410-951-3355 at any time.

 Attendance Policy: Students are asked to attend all classes and rehearsals- without an exception!
 Parents are urged to take into consideration classes and rehearsals when scheduling their children for appointments and when planning family vacations.
-Excessive absences (2 or more non-academic absences) will result in a student being asked to leave the program.
-Students are not allowed to miss rehearsals in preparation for a performance without being dismissed from the next performance opportunity and/or dismissed from a one to 2 dances in the next appropriate concert performance!
+Excessive absences (2 or more non-academic absences) will result in a student conference and student may be asked to leave the program and/or not be able to participate in any showcase or recital if student doesn’t know the choreography.
 Consistent attendance is vital in maintaining mastery of dance technique.
 Dance is a physical activity that requires consistent weekly training to establish muscle strength and muscle memory.

 Bulletin Board: Check the Dance Bulletin Board outside of the Dance Studio each week for announcements or website for updates.

-Classroom Etiquette: Excessive talking during class and rehearsals is discouraged with the occasional question welcomed and indicated by the students' raising of their hand.
+Classroom Etiquette and Expectations: Excessive talking during class and rehearsals is discouraged with the occasional question welcomed and indicated by the students' raising of their hand.
 Students who are disruptive to the teaching and learning process will be asked to observe class so that others may continue their work.
 The instructor has the right to dismiss disruptive students from their class, and/or request a student-parent conference prior to readmitting the student.
-No refunds.
-Make up classes are held during the week of January 9-11, 2014.
-Students may attend any class offered during make-up week for any classes missed during the fall session.
-There is no make-up sessions during the spring session due to the number of extra rehearsals leading to the concert and the requirements are that students should not miss classes during this intense period unless approved by your child’s teachers with the support of the director.
+No refunds will be given if student is dismissed from program.

 - Arrive on time for the start of class and remain until the class is over.

-- Cell phones and pagers are not allowed in the dance studio.
+- Cell phones s are not allowed in the dance studio.

 - Refrain from talking during class.

-- Food or drinks (except water) are not allowed in the dance studios.
+- No food or drinks (except water) are not allowed in the dance studios.

-- Dance attire is required for all dance classes and rehearsals.
+- Proper dance attire is required for all dance classes and rehearsals.

 Parent Conference: Parents are welcome to schedule a conference with their child's teacher or the director of the school at any time.
 Please email the school administrator at firstname.lastname@example.org to schedule an appointment.
 We ask that you do not confront the instructors before or after classes with questions, but instead email the dance office.
 Our capable staff may be able to answer your questions or you can schedule an appointment to meet with your child's instructor.

-Dress Code: All dress code requirements are mandatory in every level of the school.
-Students must wear their dance attire to participate in classes.
+Dress Code: Students must wear their dance attire to participate in classes.
 Please do not wear your dance shoes outdoors.

 Ballet: Royal blue leotard, pink tights, pink ballet slippers.

-Modern: Royal blue leotard, footless tights, and bare feet.
+Modern: Royal blue leotard, nude footless tights, and bare feet.

-Jazz and Musical Theater: Royal blue leotard, black jazz pants, black jazz or jazz sneakers shoes.
+Jazz and Musical Theater: Royal blue leotard, black jazz pants, black jazz.

 Tap Dance: Royal blue leotard, black jazz pants, black tap shoes.

-Hip Hop: T-shirt, hip-hop style pants and jazz sneakers or jazz shoes.
+Hip Hop: T-shirt, sweatpants and jazz sneakers or jazz shoes.
+NO JEANS!
+NO STREET SHOES!

 Email Notifications: The School frequently sends information by email about upcoming events at the school.
 Be sure to list your email address clearly on your registration form so that we can keep you informed and updated during the year.
 Contact the dance office if you have not received "welcome to the program" email confirming your address.